 It was a hot day and cycling in the sun was quite exhausting..phew!
 At some point had to stop cycling and push our bikes along.
 Sipping coconuts, eating sugarcane from the fields, cycling among the banana fields, on the dusty muddy roads was quite a experience in itself.

-What a day, never was so exhausted in recent times!!
-Literally fell on the bed and dozed off.
+After a long day fell on the bed and dozed off.
 And within a few hours I woke up to people banging on our doors.
-It was 4 AM..god forbidden villains of my beautiful sleep ;)..it was time for our early morning trek to Matunga hill to see the sun rise…sigh..even sun was sleeping and we dragged ourself’s out of our beds.
+It was 4 AM..it was time for our early morning trek to Matunga hill to see the sun rise…..even sun was sleeping and we dragged ourself’s out of our beds.
 We started off to climb the hills to get a good view of the sunrise which is quite famous in Hampi.
 Instead of taking the steps we took the rocky side of the hill and did some climbing.
 Once we reached the top, rested for sometime and waited for the sun to rise along with some monkeys which came along to join us.
 It was quite a nice view.

 The plan for that day was to see Vittala temple and to go to a Daroji bear sanctuary near Hampi.
 From the exhaustion of cycling the previous day, we opted to take mopeds this time.
 The Vittala musical temple which was built in like 15 century AD had a impressive structure.
 Its quite famous for the stone chariot it holds.
 One main attraction this temple has are the musical pillars which when tapped gives out musical sounds.
 We then took a break for lunch and started off to the bear sanctuary which is near by.
 We had to go through the villages, green fields to reach there.
 We did not get a chance to see any bears from nearby though.
 There were 2 bears like a kilometer away looking like a tiny spec of dust and that all the view we got :).
 But the ride was a nice one, esp when you have a good rider :).